NathStevo97/certifications-notes/kubernetes/CKAD/02_Core-Concepts/01_Recap-Kubernetes-Archtecture.md

 ## Node

 - A physical or virtual machine where Kubernetes is installed
-- Also known as "worker machines" or "minions"
 - Containers are deployed to these nodes via the Kubernetes CLI.
 - To avoid applications failing to run on a node, it's advised to have multiple nodes together or multiple replicase of an app.
   - This can support high-availability and fault-tolerance.